-Tender beef with a crispy coating smothered in a sweet, savory sauce with a mild kick.
-This quick and easy Mongolian beef serves well as a main in 30 minutes with simple ingredients.
-Saving you money on takeout and great for the family!
+Tender crispy beef tossed in a sweet, savory sauce with a mild kick.
+This quick and easy Mongolian beef is ready in 30 minutes with simple ingredients.
+A delicious main dish that is better-than-takeout and great for the family!

 Jump to: